smagr173/BBMobile/ReadMe.md

 scan with your device which will open the project in the Expo Client app.
 Another option is to send the link to your email address or have a linked sent using your phone number.
 Once sent, the link will automatically open the project using the Expo Client app.

-The link below can be used to access the project: <div>
+<h4>Project Link</h4>
-exp.host/@bagelbartest/bagel_bar_mobile
+The link below can be used to access the project exp.host/@bagelbartest/bagel_bar_mobile

 Thank you for taking the time to view the project, a lot of hours and work went into creating it.